Ali Kermeen – Head Trainer

 Alice Bizri – Jumping Trainer

 Alice Bizri was first put on a pony at the age of 3 and never looked back.
 She grew up riding and showing on the West Coast hunter circuit.
 Her passion for riding eventually turned into a career.
 After running her own lesson program as well as riding and teaching for several trainers on both the East and West Coasts, Alice has returned to her roots on the West Coast this time with a stronger focus on dressage and flatwork.
-In 2019 Alice is competing in jumpers, eventing, and dressage.
+Alice is currently competing in jumpers, eventing, working equitation, and dressage.
 She believes that anyone can learn to ride effectively, given the right tools.
 Her broad experience has equipped Alice with a sharp eye and an understanding of horsemanship that gives her students an unparalleled edge.
 Alice is a dedicated teacher whose students attain their equestrian goals through strong fundamentals and good horsemanship.